Sustainability happens when we reduce our ecological footprint below the biocapacity of the earth.

 Making stuff uses a lot of resources and that impacts the environment.
 Think about ‘enough’ i.e. what you need for a sufficient life.
 Buy products that are well-made and durable, ideally second-hand.
 Consider renting or borrowing what you need.
 If you can, make your own.
 Read more»

 Ideally you live close to work, schools and shops so that you can walk everywhere.
 Otherwise you could ride a bike or take public transport.
 Getting a lift to work with a neighbour will halve both of your emissions.
-You’ll help slow climate change and help stave off our date with peak oil.
+You’ll be more self-sufficient and help slow climate change.
+Read more»

 Reduce electricity use by having good insulation, buying high efficiency appliances, installing solar or heat pump water heating and using compact fluorescent bulbs.
-Use renewable energy where possible e.g. an efficient wood-burner for heat.
+Use renewable energy when possible e.g. an efficient wood-burner.
 Better still – generate your own clean electricity.
+Read more»

 Nothing is ever really thrown “away” – it always goes somewhere.
 By buying less, recycling and reusing, we reduce the amount of waste that goes to landfills where even biodegradable products don’t break down due to lack of oxygen or sunlight.
 Read more»

 The environment needs reinvigorating for the long term.
 We need to renew the soil, clean waterways, clear contaminated sites, restore habitats, create wildlife reserves, control noxious animals and plant trees.
 Offsetting and Conservation projects will help do this.